treehouses/treehouses.github.io/pages/blog/20190925-mobilescreenshare.md

 ninja
 sudo ninja install
 ```
-1. Continue to the [USB Debugging](20190925-mobilescreenshare.md#USB_Debugging) section with your android device.
+1. Continue to the [USB Debugging](20190925-mobilescreenshare.md#USB_Debugging) section with your Android device.

 ##### Fedora
 1. First you’ll need to enable [RPM fusion free](https://rpmfusion.org/) with the following command: